GStreamer/cerbero/README.md

 # Specify Visual Studio install path and version
 vs_install_path = 'C:/Path/To/Install'

-# This is the Visual Studio Compiler toolset version, vs16 is for Visual Studio 2019. vs15 is 2017.
+# This is the Visual Studio Compiler toolset version, vs16 is for Visual Studio 2019. vs15 is 2017, and so on
 vs_install_version = 'vs16'
 ```
 You can then run Cerbero with e.g.: